Carath\'eodory distance-preserving maps between bounded symmetric domains: The horofunction boundary of bounded symmetric domains

 where $H(\Omega,\mathbb{D})$ is the set of all holomorphic functions $f\colon \Omega\longrightarrow \mathbb{D}$ and $\omega$ is the hyperbolic distance on the unit disc $\mathbb{D}:=\{z\in \mathbb{C}\mid |z|<1\}$, namely

 In the case of a bounded symmetric domain $D$, we have the following formula (see~\cite[Theorem 3.5.9]{chu_Jordan_structures_in_geometry_and_analysis}):

-It is known that, for bounded symmetric domains, all the horofunctions of are Busemann points and take the following form.
+.
+It is known that, for bounded symmetric domains, all the horofunctions are Busemann points and take the following form.

-\begin{theorem}[Chu--Cueto-Avellaneda--Lemmens] Let $D$ be a bounded symmetric domain represented as the unit ball of a finite-dimensional JB*-triple of rank $r$.
+\begin{theorem}[Chu--Cueto-Avellaneda--Lemmens] Let $D$ be a finite dimensional bounded symmetric domain represented as the open unit ball of a JB*-triple of rank $r$.
 Every horofunction $\xi$ is a Busemann point and is of the form

 where $p \in \{1, \dots, r\}$, $0<\lambda_1, \dots, \lambda_p\leq 1$ with $\max_i \lambda_i = 1$, and $e_1, \dots, e_p$ are mutually orthogonal nonzero minimal tripotents with $e := e_1+\cdots +e_p\in\partial D$ and the $P_{ij} \colon V \to V$ are the corresponding joint Peirce projections. \end{theorem}